-Priced at £18.99 for a tub of 50ml face moisturiser, it veers a little towards a mid-range price point (well, for me anyway!) but, when considering all the good they do to help the Low Waste movement, it really did sit better with me (as £18.99 for just a face cream really shouldn’t be something I spend my money on, considering everything going on in the world but you have to treat yourself!).
+Priced at £18.99 for a tub of 50ml face moisturiser, it veers a little towards a mid-range price point.
+However, when considering all the good they do to help the Low Waste movement, it really did sit better with me. £18.99 for just a face cream really shouldn’t be something I spend my money on, considering everything going on in the world but you have to treat yourself!

 The moisturiser comes in a glass tub and with an aluminium lid; both being extremely recyclable materials.
-As well as it being Vegan and Cruelty-Free, the cream is made from repurposed Argan Shells, this being a ‘by-product of the Argan oil industry’ – I feel this it was this part that really sold the brand to me, the way they take otherwise-wasted products and give them a new lease of life!
+As well as it being Vegan and Cruelty-Free, the cream is made from repurposed Argan Shells; a by-product of the Argan oil industry.
+I feel it was this part that really sold the brand to me.
+The way they take otherwise wasted products and give them a new lease of life!

-When using the cream, it is very soft and does have a fresh and rich scent you would link to argan oil you’d use in your hair.
-I also found it’s light enough that a little goes a long way, which is amazing in terms of being cost-effective.
+When using the cream, it is very soft and does have a fresh and rich scent.
+Similar to argan oil you’d use in your hair.
+It’s light enough that a little goes a long way, which is amazing in terms of being cost-effective.
 As well as it sinking into your skin very well, not leaving a residue or anything nasty.

 On the whole, I think I can wholeheartedly say I think I’ve found my new favourite skincare brand.
-I’ll be honest, I’m not the biggest skincare user, face moisturiser and the odd cleanse is as far as I go (obviously using miceller water too for make-up removal) but, this brand will definitely be bookmarked if ever I feel I want to jazz up my routine a bit.
-Any brand who actively improve an industry and move it towards waste-cutting, sustainable solutions, I’m here for, so three cheers for UpCirlce I say.
+I’ll be honest, I’m not the biggest skincare user.
+Face moisturiser and the odd cleanse is as far as I go (and miceller water for make-up removal).
+However, this brand will definitely be bookmarked if ever I feel I want to jazz up my routine a bit.
+Any brand that actively improves an industry and moves it towards waste-cutting, sustainable solutions, I’m here for, so three cheers for UpCirlce I say.